Submission

 Areas of Practice:

-Lilla has over a hundred scientific records, including academic and informative publications and presentations.
-Lilla is a founding editor of the Constitutional Discourseblog, an advisor to the Regional Dialogue for Security and Science blog, a co-editor-in-chief of the Külügyi MűhelyGyorselemzés sorozat (Foreign Affairs Rapid Analysis Series).
-Lilla is a founding member of the Freedom and Identity in Central Europe (FICE) working group.
-FICE promotes greater transatlantic insight and fosters an appreciation of the unique cultural identities and freedoms existing in Central Europe today.
+A prolific academic, Lilla has authored over 100 scientific publications and presentations.
+She is a founding editor of the Constitutional Discourse Blog and a founding member of the Freedom and Identity in Central Europe (FICE) working group, promoting greater transatlantic insight and the appreciation of Central Europe’s unique cultural identities and freedoms.

 Print Friendly, PDF & Email